edbonamigo/ToDo/README.md

 You will need `node` and `npm` installed globally on your machine.

 Clone down this repository.
-Via terminal go to the repository folder and run:
+Via terminal go to the project folder and run:

 ```bash
 $ npm install